 “no rules are better than bad rules“.

 Regulations can help to foster a market, but if they just create additional obligations, they are likely to damage it.
-I wrote over two years ago a blog post calling for Internet of Things regulations.
+I wrote over two years ago a blog post calling for the Internet of Things regulations.
 There is no doubt that the current scenario of uncertainty as to the applicable rights and obligations might be great for lawyers, but companies that need to invest in the IoT would rather have a scenario which is “crystal clear“.
-The challenge is to see whether European regulators will be able to identify the right balance between regulating and over regulating.
+The challenge is to see whether European regulators will be able to identify the right balance between regulating and over-regulating.

 The broad approach of the draft European ePrivacy regulation to the Internet of Things

 I had anticipated that the European Commission is starting a review process of the ePrivacy Regulation which complements the European Data Protection Regulation governing the processing of personal data on electronic communications.

 The proposal for the ePrivacy Regulation has now been published and when it comes to Internet of Things technologies the principle is very broad:

 “In order to ensure full protection of the rights to privacy and confidentiality of communications, and to promote a trusted and secure Internet of Things in the digital single market, it is necessary to clarify that this Regulation should apply to the transmission of machine-to-machine communications.
 Therefore, the principle of confidentiality enshrined in this Regulation should also apply to the transmission of machine-to-machine communications.“